Palm Coast, Florida: History

 In the late 1950s, most of the land that would become Palm Coast consisted of swamp and pine forest, with only a few farms and beach houses as well as a turpentine distillery.
 Business activity was concentrated along Florida State Road 100.
 Tourists paid fees to hunt and fish in the area.

-Developed by ITT Community Development Corporation (Levitt) in 1969, the original development plan encompassed 48,000 home sites on approximately 42000 acre of the 68000 acre owned by ITT.
+Developed by ITT Community Development Corporation in 1969, the original development plan encompassed 48,000 home sites on approximately 42000 acre of the 68000 acre owned by ITT.
 Paved streets and central water and sewer served all lots developed within the plan.
 An extensive water management system was designed to replenish the area's water table, which includes 46 mi of freshwater canals and 23 mi of saltwater canals.
-On October 29, 1970, ITT built Palm Coast's welcome center.
+On October 29, 1970, ITT opened Palm Coast's welcome center.
 This date is now celebrated as Founder's Day.

 In 1975, the Flagler County Board of County Commissioners established Palm Coast Service District, which included almost 40000 acre.
 Funds for the district were derived primarily from ad valorem taxes and were used to provide fire services, fire hydrants, street lighting, animal control and emergency services.

 Florida had its first serious wildland–urban interface fire in 1985 with the Palm Coast Fire, which burned 131 homes.
 Research on this fire indicated that the most important factor was the proximity of heavy ground vegetation to the structures.
 Thirteen years later, fires struck the same Palm Coast subdivision.
 The 1998 fires were national news because the whole county was ordered to evacuate, and 45,000 people were displaced.
 Fire suppression organizations responded from 44 states, and Florida hosted the largest aerial suppression operation ever conducted in the United States.
 Because of the massive effort, only 71 homes were destroyed.

 In September 1999, the citizenry of Palm Coast voted by a margin of two to one to incorporate as a council/manager form of government.
 On December 31, 1999, the City of Palm Coast was officially incorporated.
 On October 1, 2000, all services were officially transferred from the former Service District to the city of Palm Coast.
 The five-member City Council is elected at large and serves staggered four-year terms.
-One member is elected as mayor.
+One member is elected as mayor; the first was Jim Canfield.
 The promulgation and adoption of policy are the responsibility of the council and the execution of such policy is the responsibility of the council-appointed city manager.
-The city hired its first city manager on April 17, 2000.
+The city hired its first city manager, Dick Kelton, on April 17, 2000.

-The city provides a wide range of services including development services, fire services, street construction and maintenance, parks and recreational activities.
-Palm Coast contracts with the Flagler County Sheriff's Office for law enforcement services.
 In 2015, the City of Palm Coast completed and opened a new City Hall as part of its ongoing efforts to centralize municipal services and support long-term civic development.